xArch Symposium 2026: From Inspiration to Solutions

 FULL PAPER SUBMISSION

 Only accepted abstracts are invited to submit full papers.
 The expected number of pages is 6, 7 or 8 pages; please format your anonymised (exclude name and affiliations) full paper in the given template.
-Failure to anonymise full paper submissions might result in dismissal of submission.
+Failure to anonymise full paper submissions might result in the dismissal of the submission.
+We invite you to submit your work via EasyChair.

 All abstracts and paper submissions are subject to double-blind peer-review.
 All accepted and presented full papers will be published by Springer.